 - My charge controller is in night mode

 Check all the breakers and the wiring going into the breakers for any loose connections.
 You want to make sure the wires are tight, the conductor is fully in contact with the breaker, and the insulation is not preventing a solid connection.
-Then, check your solar panels wiring, ensuring all connections are secure and the wires aren’t damaged.
+Then, check your solar panel wiring, ensuring all connections are secure and the wires aren’t damaged.
 Once you ensure all connections are secure, reboot your charge controller by switching the breakers off and then back on, as sometimes the charge controller will auto-detect the wrong voltage setting during the first boot-up.

 - My batteries aren’t charging.